Skip to Main Content

 At-Will Employment

-Mississippi is an employment-at-will state.
+Mississippi is an at-will employment state.
 Brandi's Hope Cmty.
 Servs., LLC v.
 Walters, No. 2022-CA-00188-COA, 2023 WL 4071594, at *6 (Miss.
 Ct.
 App.
 June 20, 2023).
 This means that absent an express employment agreement, either party may terminate the employment relationship at any time, with or without cause, and with or without notice, with the exception of reasons independently declared legally impermissible.
 Id. at *6.
 Mississippi courts have explained, however, that employers may not fire employees for one of the public policy reasons detailed in McArn v.
-Allied Bruce-Terminix Co., nor may they fire employees for reasons "independently declared legally impermissible" by state or federal law, specifically including express legislative action.
-McArn v Allied Bruce-Terminix Co., Inc. 626 So.
+Allied Bruce-Terminix Co., Inc., nor may they fire employees for reasons "independently declared legally impermissible" by state or federal law, specifically including express legislative action.
+626 So.
 2d 603 (Miss.
 1993); 603 So.
 2d 356 (Miss.
 1992).
 Under the McArn exception, an employer shall not discharge an employee solely for refusing to participate in or refusing to remain silent about, illegal activities.
-McAm at 607.
-Specifically, the Mississippi Vulnerable Persons Act contains an exception to Mississippi's employment-at-will doctrine that specifically addresses reports of suspected abuse and provides that: "No person shall terminate from employment, demote, reject for promotion or otherwise sanction, punish or retaliate against any individual who, in good faith, makes a report as provided in this section..."
+McArn at 607.
+Specifically, the Mississippi Vulnerable Persons Act contains an exception to Mississippi's at-will employment doctrine that specifically addresses reports of suspected abuse and provides that: "No person shall terminate from employment, demote, reject for promotion or otherwise sanction, punish or retaliate against any individual who, in good faith, makes a report as provided in this section..."
 Miss.
 Code Ann. § 43-47-37(5)(b).

 Notably, the reporting of illegal acts (or the whistleblower) exception applies only if the acts complained of by the employee warrant the imposition of criminal penalties, as opposed to mere civil penalties.
 Frank v.
 City of Flowood, No. 2015-CA-00620-COA, 2016 WL 1564267, at *5 (Miss.
 Ct.
 App.
 Apr.
 19, 2016).

-Finally, absent a disclaimer to the contrary, the terms and conditions of an employer's employment manual or handbook may impose contractual obligations upon the employer and otherwise narrow and restrict the employment-at-will doctrine.
+Finally, absent a disclaimer to the contrary, the terms and conditions of an employer's employment manual or handbook may impose contractual obligations upon the employer and otherwise narrow and restrict the at-will employment doctrine.
 Bobbitt v.
 The Orchard, Ltd., 603 So.
 2d 356 (Miss.
 1992).

 Immigration Verification

 Mississippi requires all employers to use E-Verify to ensure employment eligibility for all newly hired employees, pursuant to the Mississippi Employment Protection Act.
 Miss.
 Code Ann.§ 71-11-3.
-An employer's failure to comply shall be subject to the cancellation of any state or public contract, resulting in ineligibility for any state or public contract for up to three years, the loss of any license, permit, certificate, or other document granted to the employer by any agency, department, or government entity in the state of Mississippi for the right to do business in Mississippi for up to one year a fine of not less than One Thousand Dollars ($1,000.00) nor more than Ten Thousand Dollars ($10,000.00), or both.
-Or both.
+An employer's failure to comply shall be subject to the cancellation of any state or public contract, resulting in ineligibility for any state or public contract for up to three years, the loss of any license, permit, certificate, or other document granted to the employer by any agency, department, or government entity in the state of Mississippi for the right to do business in Mississippi for up to one year, and a fine of not less than $1,000.00 nor more than $10,000.00, or both.

 NOTE: Mississippi was the first state to participate in the U.S. Citizen and Immigration Services' "Records and Information from DMVs for E-Verify (RIDE)" program.
 Using RIDE, the E-Verify system can validate the authenticity of Mississippi driver's licenses used by employees as Form I-9 identity documents.